Motion of spinning particles in the Kerr-Newman black hole exterior: The dynamical equations for a spinning particle around the Kerr-Newman black hole

-In order to obtain the spin degrees of freedom, obeying the parallel transport in (\ref{s_eq_s}), we introduce the tetrad $e_{(i)}^\mu$, $i=0,1,2,3$ \cite{van-de-meent-2020}, which are orthogonal each other and also parallel transported along the geodesics.
+Because the spin degrees of freedom obeys (\ref{s_eq_s}), to express them in the linear spin regime, we introduce the Marck tetrad $e_{(i)}^\mu$ for $i=0,1,2,3$ in \cite{marck-1983, van-de-meent-2020}, which are orthogonal each other and also parallel transported along geodesics.
 We start form the first leg $e_{(0)}^\mu$ to be the geodesic's 4-velocity given by (\ref{r_eq}), (\ref{t eq}), and (\ref{phi eq}) with $s_{\lVert}=0$, that is,